Valkje/usermodels2122/docs/index.md

 On-Road Automated Driving (ORAD) committee (2018).
 Taxonomy and Definition for Terms Related to Driving Automation System for On-Road Motor Vehicles.
 Available from https://doi.org/10.4271/J3016_201609

-Hoeks, B., Levelt, W. (1993) Pupillary dilation as a measure of attention: A quantitative system analysis Mindakis, G., Lohan, K. (2018) Using Pupil Diameter to Measure Cognitive Load
+Hoeks, B., Levelt, W. (1993) Pupillary dilation as a measure of attention: A quantitative system analysis

+Mindakis, G., Lohan, K. (2018) Using Pupil Diameter to Measure Cognitive Load

-Savino M. R. (2009) Standardized Names and Definitions for Driving Performance Measures Kahneman, D. (1973) Attention and Effort
+Savino M. R. (2009) Standardized Names and Definitions for Driving Performance Measures

+Kahneman, D. (1973) Attention and Effort

+Vidulich, M.A. and Tsang, P.S.
+(2012).
+Mental Workload and Situation Awareness.
+In Handbook of Human Factors and Ergonomics, G. Salvendy (Ed.). https://doi.org/10.1002/9781118131350.ch8

 ## Answers to questions